-Welcome to Current, the stunning, ephemeral, sky-high sculpture that will inspire wonder and imagination for Columbus residents and visitors alike.
+Welcome to Current, the stunning, ephemeral, sky-high sculpture that inspires wonder and imagination for Columbus residents and visitors alike.
 Stretching an impressive 229 feet across Gay Street, this masterpiece represents the largest private contribution to public art in the history of Columbus.

-Suspended in the air above Gay and High, Current will be a grand bookend for the burgeoning Gay Street District.
-Anchored to the east by the Columbus Museum of Art and Columbus College for Art and Design, the elevation of this work will allow it to be seen from the convention center, serving as a beacon and a beckon for the Columbus community.
+Suspended in the air above Gay and High, Current is a grand bookend for the burgeoning Gay Street District.
+Anchored to the east by the Columbus Museum of Art and Columbus College for Art and Design, the elevation of this work allows it to be seen from the convention center, serving as a beacon and a beckon for the Columbus community.

 This District is home to multiple museums and galleries, with more on the way.
-This world-class public artwork will anchor this emerging District, living in the heart as it continues to grow.
+This world-class public artwork anchors this emerging District, living in the heart as it continues to grow.

-You can learn more about the restaurants, arts and experiences in the neighborhood here.
+You can learn more about the restaurants, arts and experiences in the neighborhood below.

-The design and installation of Current was funded by Jeff Edwards who serves as chairman, chief executive officer, and president of Installed Building Products, as well as president of Edwards Companies.
-His investment represents the largest private contribution to public art in the history of Columbus.
-He has donated the work to the Columbus Museum of Art, which will oversee the care and maintenance of the sculpture as part of its permanent collection, ensuring it will continue to inspire wonder far into the future.
+The design and installation of Current was funded by the Edwards Family.
+Spearheaded by Jeff Edwards who serves as chairman, chief executive officer, and president of Installed Building Products, as well as president of Edwards Companies, the Edwards Family’s investment represents the largest private contribution to public art in the history of Columbus.
+They donated the work to the Columbus Museum of Art, which oversees the care and maintenance of the sculpture as part of its permanent collection, ensuring it will continue to inspire wonder far into the future.

 Current is 126 feet tall, 83 feet wide and 229 feet long.
 Just 71 feet short of a football field, it’s the longest public artwork in Columbus.
 It weighs 714 pounds and is composed of 512,460 total knots made from 78.5 miles of twine.